ellerenad/blog/_posts/2021-08-17-learning-google-dialogflow.md

 - The basic concepts of the Google Dialogflow are shown
 - A basic agent is created to retrieve facts about Chuck Norris
 - This is a work in progress
+- resources can be found at <a href="https://cloud.google.com/dialogflow/" target="_blank">https://cloud.google.com/dialogflow/</a>

 # What is *my* concept of learning in public?